karl-nilsson/rigidbot_recipe/README.md

    https://github.com/karl-nilsson/Marlin/archive/Marlin_v1.zip

-3. Open with Arduino IDE
+3. Extract zip file and open "Marlin/Marlin.ino" (this should launch the Arduino IDE)

 4. Navigate to Configuration.h
    * if you have a RigidBot Big, uncomment line #6